Mike Huckabee: Governor of Arkansas (1996–2007)

 Huckabee received widespread praise for his state's rapid response to Hurricane Katrina.
 In 2005, Time named him one of the five best governors in the U.S., writing "Huckabee has approached his state's troubles with energy and innovation" and referred to him as "a mature, consensus-building conservative who earns praise from fellow Evangelicals and, occasionally, liberal Democrats."
 Governing magazine likewise honored Huckabee as one of its 2005 Public Officials of the Year.
 Additionally, he was among those legislators given the APHA Distinguished Public Health Legislator of the Year Award by the American Public Health Association for that same year.

 In 2006, he was presented with AARP's Impact Award for his health initiatives.

-In December 2008, Huckabee became a honorary member of Tau Kappa Epsilon fraternity.
-He said that did not have time to join a fraternity in college because he had to "cram four years into a little more than two".
+In December 2008, Huckabee became an honorary member of Tau Kappa Epsilon fraternity.
+He said that he did not have time to join a fraternity in college because he had to "cram four years into a little more than two."
 The fraternity's CEO said they were "very impressed with his character and the initiatives he headed" as governor.

 By the end of his term, Huckabee held the 3rd-longest tenure of any Arkansas governor.
 Only Democrats Orval Faubus, who served 6 consecutive 2-year terms (1955–1967), and Bill Clinton, who served 11 years, 11 months (1979–1981; 1983–1992), had longer tenures.

-During his tenure as governor, Huckabee supported a net tax increase of $505 million.
+During his tenure as governor, Huckabee supported tax reforms including tax cuts and increases, that netted $505 million for the state.
 According to columnist Margaret Carlson, that money was used to improve roads, health care and schools in the state.